chadrc/simple-expression-language/Readme.md

 ## Literals

 ```
-/// Comments start with triple slash an continue to end of line
+@ Comments start with '@' followed by a space and continue to end of line

+@@
+Document comment blocks, start with two '@' symbols,
+and contiue until another two '@' symbols.
+@@

+@@ Comment blocks don't have to be multi line either @@

-/// Numbers
+@ Numbers
 4
 -8
 29
 3.14

-/// Strings
+@ Strings
 'Basic string'
 "Double quoted"